vy-labs/amazon-cloudformation-dse/singledc/README.md

 ---------------------------------------------------

 ```
-After calling the script the cluster should spinn up in about 15min.
+After calling the script the cluster should spin up in about 15min.
 You can watch its progress from the web interface at  _CloudFormation -> Stack List -> Stack Detail: dse-stack_ or with some of the commands listed in the *Working with a Cluster* section.
 After the stack has completed in the _Outputs_ section there's a link to the OpsCenter web interface which will be something like `http://ec2-52-52-131-168.us-west-1.compute.amazonaws.com:8888/`.
 This URL can also be found by running `aws cloudformation describe-stacks`

 ### Notes and Caveats